tannewt/wa-law.org/senate/2021-22/README.md

 * [HB 1376](/bill/2021-22/hb/1376/) - Concerning registration of land titles. **55👍** **2👎** **0❓**
 * [E2SHB 1099](/bill/2021-22/hb/1099/) - Improving the state's climate response through updates to the state's comprehensive planning framework. **945👍** **192👎** **7❓**
 * [HB 2061](/bill/2021-22/hb/2061/) - Adding permanently affordable housing to the definition of public improvements. **5👍** **91👎** **0❓**

 Possible other business.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

+**Labor, Commerce & Tribal Affairs**
+Public Hearing
+* [ESHB 1795](/bill/2021-22/hb/1795/) - Prohibiting nondisclosure and nondisparagement provisions from employers regarding illegal acts of discrimination, harassment, retaliation, wage and hour violations, and sexual assault.
+(Remote testimony.)
+* [2SHB 1210](/bill/2021-22/hb/1210/) - Replacing the term "marijuana" with the term "cannabis" throughout the Revised Code of Washington.
+(Remote testimony.)
+* [SHB 1794](/bill/2021-22/hb/1794/) - Requiring an employer to reimburse employee fees when a paycheck is dishonored by nonacceptance or nonpayment.
+(Remote testimony.)

+Executive Session
+* [HB 1859](/bill/2021-22/hb/1859/) - Concerning quality standards for laboratories conducting cannabis analysis.
+(If measure is referred to committee.) **7👍** **0👎** **0❓**
+* [HB 1927](/bill/2021-22/hb/1927/) - Creating leave provisions for legislative service. **5👍** **0👎** **0❓**
+* [HB 1625](/bill/2021-22/hb/1625/) - Specifying that space force reserve members who are officers or employees of the state of Washington or of any county, city, or other political subdivision have access to a period of paid military leave of absence from employment.
+* [HB 1612](/bill/2021-22/hb/1612/) - Making technical cross-reference corrections in statutes governing unemployment insurance.
+* [HB 1613](/bill/2021-22/hb/1613/) - Concerning shared reporting responsibilities for both the paid family and medical leave and the long-term services and supports trust programs to clarify that information collected from employer reports shall remain private.

+Possible other business.